curi0sity-sys/mattijs.id/README.md

   </li>
   <li>CV - curi0sity.nl
     <ul>
       <li>A one-page website in html that's my resume, built with Tailwind CSS.
-Once the looks and contents are there, It'll need to be put into a Docker so it can be put into K8s</li>
+Once the looks and contents are there, It'll need to be put into a Docker so it can be put into the same K8s cluster</li>
     </ul>
   </li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
 Or the fasted in memory cache available with its settings to about 120GB.</li> #later